6 Things I Learned In 2016

 The first step is creating a game plan that you are comfortable with - even if that means turning your portfolio over to someone else you trust to do it for you.
 There are no guarantees that they will get it right initially either.
 However, letting go of some fear and realizing that you need to make a change can be a positive step in the right direction.
 Make sure you come to terms that there will be losses, but they can be mitigated through a diversified or risk-aware investment philosophy.

-- A simple approach is the best approach.
+6. A simple approach is the best approach

 I can't emphasize this one enough.
 Keep.
 It.
 Simple.